Linuxfabrik/lfops/roles/kvm_vm/README.md

 *Available since LFOps `2.0.0`.*

-## Mandatory Requirements
+## Requirements

-* Install Python 3, and the python3-libvirt and python3-lxml modules on the KVM host.
-This can be done using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role.
-If you use the [kvm_host Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/kvm_host.yml) to setup the KVM host, this is automatically done for you.
+* Python 3, and the python3-libvirt and python3-lxml modules must be installed on the KVM host (role: [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python)).

+Manual steps:

+* Set up the KVM host first by running the [kvm_host](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/kvm_host.yml) playbook (role: [linuxfabrik.lfops.kvm_host](https://github.com/Linuxfabrik/lfops/tree/main/roles/kvm_host)), which installs Python 3 and the required libvirt/lxml modules on the host.
 * Place the base image in the `kvm_vm__pool` on the KVM host.
 If `kvm_vm__pool` is `default`, you get the storage path by running `virsh pool-dumpxml default | grep -i path` on the KVM host.